 Because relapse is common does not mean that you shouldn’t work hard to prevent it.
 A drug or alcohol relapse not only undoes a lot of hard work, it can also be deadly.
 Relapsing can lead to a serious binge that causes an overdose.
 There are steps you, or someone you care about who is struggling, can take to prevent a relapse and its consequences.

 As with any chronic disease, recovery from substance use disorder is not a quick fix.
 One medication or one month of therapy is not enough to guarantee you won’t start using again.
-For a better long-term outcome and the tools you need to prevent a relapse, you must get involved with intensive treatment for an adequate period of time, followed by ongoing support.
+For a better long-term outcome and the tools you need to prevent a relapse, you must get involved with intensive treatment at a quality drug rehab for an adequate period of time, followed by ongoing support.